softicar/gradle-plugins/CONTRIBUTING.md

 Before asking for new features, please check that the feature was not already requested before, by searching under [GitHub Issues](../../issues).

-To request new features or changes to existing features, create an issue in the form of a user story; specify who wants to do what and why?
+To request new features or changes to existing features, create an issue in the form of a user story, that is, specify who wants to do what and why?

 ## Pull Request